Oregon Attorney Answers Frequently Asked Questions about

 Disclaimer: This is generalized legal advice only.
 The statutes and laws change from time to time and this website may not always be updated regularly to reflect legal changes.
-Additionally, this information is not a substitute to individual legal advice on how to expunge your Oregon criminal record.
-Caveat: This page has NOT been fully updated for new changes in the law for 2010.
+Additionally, this information is not a substitute for individual legal advice on how to expunge your Oregon criminal record.
+Caveat: This page has NOT been fully updated for new changes in the law since 2010.

-What statute Governs Expungements?
-ORS 137.255.
+What statute governs expungements?
+See ORS 137.255.
 “Order setting aside conviction or record of arrest; fees; prerequisites; limitations.”

 How long will it take after the expungement order is signed for the record to be sealed?
 Some counties take weeks, others take months after the order is signed for all of the relevant law enforcement agencies to clear their records.
 Some counties take 6 months.
 Thus, one should get started early in the expungement process.

-Can my record be expunged if I have been convicted of a Federal Crime?
+Can my record be expunged if I have been convicted of a federal crime?
 Very few federal crimes qualify for expungement.
 However, there are narrow exceptions.
-For instance, if a person under 21 years of age was found guilty of an offence under section 404 of the Controlled Substances Act (21 U.S.C.
+For instance, if a person under 21 years of age was found guilty of an offense under section 404 of the Controlled Substances Act (21 U.S.C.
 Sec.
-844) may apply for an expungement.
+844) they may apply for an expungement.
 For those over 21, you might be more successful with requesting a pardon.

 How long must I wait before I can expunge an arrest?
 If no accusatory instrument was filed, at any time after the lapse of one year from the date of any arrest.
-(ORS 137.255(b)).
+See ORS 137.255(b).
 Any time after an acquittal or dismissal, an arrested person may apply for an order setting aside the record of arrest.

-Can Traffic Offenses be Expunged?
-No. ORS 137.225 (6) (a) precludes expungement of any traffic offense, either a traffic crime or a infraction. “offense” is defined in ORS 161.505.
+Can traffic offenses be expunged?
+No. ORS 137.225 (6) (a) precludes expungement of any traffic offense, either a traffic crime or an infraction.
+“Offense” is defined in ORS 161.505.
 If the offense is listed in the vehicle code, it cannot be expunged.
 See ORS 801.555 for the definition of a “traffic offense.”
 You can find the vehicle code in ORS Chapters 801 – 826.

 Can a Class B Felony for delivery of a controlled substance be expunged?
 Possibly.
 Delivery of a controlled substance can be treated as a misdemeanor under both ORS 475.860 and under the discretion of the court under ORS 161.705.
 It is a two-step process where the attorney must move to have the felony conviction reduced to a misdemeanor conviction per ORS 161.705(1)(d).
 Then the misdemeanor conviction can be expunged, assuming everything goes well.

 Can my record be reopened for any reason after it is expunged?
-Only upon a showing of good cause may an opposing party to litigation move to unseal your record only for the purposes of investigation by the moving party.
-(See, ORS 137.225(9) (10)).
+Only upon a showing of good cause may an opposing party to litigation move to unseal your record only for the purposes of an investigation by the moving party.
+See, ORS 137.225(9) (10).